Zhuolin0212/GOL_Group_10/README.md

 - Select the Go folder.
 Inside the folder open 'gol_bug.go' file and copy the contents.
 Go to 'https://www.tutorialspoint.com/execute_golang_online.php' where you will be able to execute your code which you just copied.
 If you made the correct changes it should print "Test Passed" after you execute and than you can come back and continue.
 - Select the Perl folder.
 Inside the folder open 'gol_bug.pl' file and copy the contents.
 Go to 'https://www.tutorialspoint.com/execute_perl_online.php' where you will be able to execute your code which you just copied.
 If you made the correct changes it should print "Tests Passed" after you execute and than you can come back and continue.
 - Select the Ruby folder.
 Inside the folder open 'gol_bug.rb' file and copy the contents.
 Go to 'https://www.tutorialspoint.com/execute_ruby_online.php' where you will be able to execute your code which you just copied.
 If you made the correct changes it should print "Tests Passed" after you execute and than you can back and continue.
-- Fill a google form using the link ''
+- Fill a survey form using the link 'https://www.surveymonkey.com/r/NVK58XD'

 We really appreciate you taking the time out for the experiment.
 Thank you.